 Buying a mast can be confusing.
-Here we aim to simplify things, give advice, and outline the science behind mast bend curves, response, and construction.
+On this page we aim to simplify things, give advice, and outline the theory behind mast bend curves, response, and construction.
 Our objective is to help you choose the right mast – enabling you to maximise value, and enjoy your ride for several seasons of performance and durability.

 PUT YOUR MONEY WHERE YOUR MAST IS

 The first thing to know about mast choice is how important it is!
 The mast is the backbone of your gear.
 All the forces from your sail, the vibrations from your board and all the effort that you put in, they all come together in the mast.
 A mast that doesn't match your sails and/or your own preferences will ruin your day.

 Trust us.
 Get it right first time and you’ll enjoy amazing, long-lasting value for money from your mast.
 And not have to worry about trading them for the latest model each year.

 Also, although we hope you gain insight from reading this, we recommend going to your local dealer for expert advice and service.
 Their input will be more complete than what we can offer in this basic guide.

 A vital aspect of optimum sail trim is the mast you choose - in combination with the correct downhaul and outhaul.